db48x/emularity/TECHNICAL.md

 ### DOS game ###

-Here we load the dosbox emulator, and a zip file containing the game ZZT which we decompress and then mount as the C drive.
+Here we load the DOSBox emulator, and a zip file containing the game ZZT which we decompress and then mount as the C drive.
 We also tell DosBox to immediately start running zzt.exe, which is inside the zip.